-How to Make a DIY Garden Obelisk (Willow Plant Support)
+How to Make a Willow Obelisk (Willow Plant Support)

 Make a DIY Garden Obelisk

 We’ll get to the materials in a bit, but you can rest assured that you will not need screws, a drill, or any other hand tools.
-This is a natural garden DIY project and willow garden obelisks have probably been made this same way for hundreds, if not thousands of years.
+This is a natural garden DIY project, and willow garden obelisks have probably been made the same way for hundreds of years.
 That’s probably why woven garden obelisks are a cottage garden MUST.

 Using a DIY Garden Obelisk

-In the garden you will have plants that grow without any plant supports necessary.
+In the garden, many plants grow perfectly well without support.
 Then you will have plants that like to climb and vine.
-Think morning glories, beans, peas, grapes, and clematis.
-This latter group of plants needs a framework to grow up and across so you’ll need to provide them with some sort of trellis.
-It could be a fence post and wire solution (like this blackberry trellis), netted tunnels, or a wooden garden obelisk.
+Think morning glories, beans, peas, grapes, sweet peas, and clematis.
+All of them need a framework to grow up and across, so you’ll need to provide them with a trellis.
+It could be a fence-post-and-wire solution (like this blackberry trellis), netted tunnels, or a wooden garden obelisk.

-For plants that like to grow up, such as indeterminate tomatoes or beans, you need to give plants vertical supports to grow on.
-A DIY garden obelisk made out of willow can be an excellent tomato cage, sweet pea wigwam, bean teepee, or even to grow cucumbers (though this is a better cucumber trellis).
+For plants that like to grow up, such as indeterminate tomatoes or beans, you need to provide vertical supports for them to climb.
+A DIY garden obelisk made of willow can be an excellent tomato cage, sweet pea wigwam, bean teepee, or even a cucumber trellis.
 They also look great, so while they’re supporting your crops, they can also be stunning cottage garden decorations.

 The garden obelisk that I’m about to show you how to make has vertical rods that you can push into the ground.
 You can either plant after you’ve situated it, or push it in around a plant that’s already in the ground.
 Use string to train the plant to the obelisk initially, if you wish, since it will give plants a head start in discovering their new support.